About Cream Of Mushroom Soup

 The ratio of lysine to arginine in a food item indicates the amount of these amino acids it contains.
 Lysine and arginine are both necessary for protein synthesis and other metabolic processes.

 However, they have different effects on the herpes simplex virus, which causes cold sores and genital herpes.
-Lysine can prevent the replication of the virus, while arginine can stimulate it.
+Lysine can slow down the replication of the virus, while arginine can stimulate it.

 Eating foods with a higher lysine-arginine ratio may help soothe the occurrence and severity of herpes outbreaks.

-Examples of foods with a high lysine-arginine ratio include milk and cheese, fish, poultry, fruits, and vegetables.
+Examples of foods with a high lysine-arginine ratio include milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
 These foods can provide the body with enough lysine to compete with arginine, potentially reducing the risk of viral replication.

 Because Cream Of Mushroom Soup contains slightly more lysine than arginine, increasing its consumption may benefit people who suffer from herpes, as it may boost the immune system.